Substance Abuse and Addiction Treatment Resources in Binghamton

 - Redeemer Lutheran Church Where: 72 Main Street Binghamton, NY 13905

 SMART Recovery MeetingsOffering a different approach than AA or NA, SMART Recovery is the largest alternative recovery group.
 They were established in 1994, and SMART stands for Self-Management for Addiction Recovery Training.
 They utilize a 4-point system that differs from the 12 steps.
 Their system includes things like living a balanced life and coping with urges.
 While 12-step programs like NA and AA focus on surrendering to a higher power, SMART Recovery focuses more on self-reliance and self-empowerment.
 In the view of some, 12-step programs are religious and SMART Recovery is scientific.
 This is a simplistic way to look at it, but it gives you a basic understanding of the two schools of thought.
-Here are the meetings near Binghamton.
 There are also meetings online.